bjlkeng/bjlkeng.github.io/source/posts/maximum-entropy-distributions.rst

     Describing variational calculus is a bit beyond the scope of this post (that's for next time!) but in this specific case, it turns out the equations look almost identical to Example 2.
-Taking the partial functional derivatives of Equation 20, we get:
+Taking the partial functional derivatives of Equation 20 and solving for the function:

     .. math::